clintjedwards/gofer/gofer/docs/src/ref/extensions/provided/github.md

 This will give you an opportunity to configure the permissions and scope of the Github application.
 It is recommended that you give read-only permissions to any permissions that might include webhooks and read-write for `code-suite` and `code-runs`.

+You might also utilize this Github App to perform other actions within Github with either other extensions or your own pipeline jobs.
+Remember to allow the correct permissions for all use cases.

 The installation ID is unfortunately hidden in an event that gets sent once the Github app has been created and installed.
 You can find it by navigating to the settings page for the Github application and then viewing it in the "Recent Deliveries" page.